William Clayton (architect): Death

-In 1877 Clayton travelled south to Christchurch and Dunedin to value the buildings of the former old provincial councils.
-While in Dunedin an old ankle injury gave trouble and an abscess developed which became so infected that Dr Thomas Hocken who was attending him, strongly advised amputation.
+While on a visit to Dunedin in 1865, the horse that was pulling the carriage he was travelling on bolted.
+While jumping clear he broke two bones in his left ankle and dislocated his right ankle.
+In 1877, Clayton travelled south to Christchurch and Dunedin to value the buildings of the former old provincial councils.
+While in Dunedin his old ankle injury gave trouble and an abscess developed which became so infected that Dr Thomas Hocken, who was attending him, strongly advised amputation.
 Seven days after his foot was amputated Clayton died of exhaustion at 4am on 23 August 1877.